Obi Indigo – Orange

 Have you ever popped into a kimono shop in Japan, or been given a piece as a souvenir?
 If you happen to own one of these kimono robes, this obi belt comes in handy when you want to add an authentic touch to your styling with kimono.

-Hanging a favourite piece of textile changes the feel of an entire space.
+Hanging a favourite piece of textile changes the atmosphere of an entire space.
 This common practice among fabric lovers should be shared; hang it on your wall or ceiling, or let it spread across your couch.
-Much easier to switch around than wallpaper, and you’ll be surprised to see how much it changes the atmosphere.
+Much easier to switch around than wallpaper.

 The more you use it, the texture gets softer, which makes it easier to use.
 A virtuous cycle there.